forem/forem/docs/backend/auth-twitter.md

    ![twitter-up-3](https://user-images.githubusercontent.com/22895284/51078781-53ac3180-16bb-11e9-8cf4-005efbb92d8a.png)

 5. Write down the reasons that you want to use Twitter API.
-Mention DEV's community and describe the issues and tests and things that you want to work on.
+Mention Forem's community and describe the issues and tests and things that you want to work on.
 Copy it, you might use it later ;)